SarimAbidi/CarMarketPlaceSystem/README.md

 - `Car` and `Bike` derived types with their own display
 - `listAll()` (admin) vs `listApproved()` (public) split
 - Stats view
-- Demo option (15) that runs all operator overloading and friend function examples live

 ---